nyinyiz/DailyChallenge/README.md

 - **User Profiles**: Track progress and achievements
 - **Leaderboards**: Compete with other users
 - **More Categories**: Expand to include Flutter, React Native, and other mobile technologies
-- **Offline Mode**: Full functionality without an internet connection
 - **Push Notifications**: Daily reminders for new challenges

-Check the [tasks.md](docs/tasks.md) file for a comprehensive list of planned improvements.

 ## 👤 Author